 The Benefits of Getting Dental Implants

-How We Diagnose and Determine Candidates for Dental Implant Surgery
+How We Determine Candidates for Dental Implant Surgery

 - In good overall oral health.
-The best candidates for implants will not have untreated periodontal disease or other underlying conditions.
+The best candidates for implants will not have untreated gum disease or other underlying conditions.

 - Sufficient underlying bone structure.
 It is also important to have sufficient jawbone in which the implant can be placed.